 Holidays are a busy time for all of us, including the scammers and fraudsters working overtime right now to cheat you out of your money, even your identity.
 Here are types of holiday scams to watch out for.

 Toll-free numbers that aren’t free: You might receive a phone call offering to consolidate or reduce your debt load, or to handle disputes over a bill.
 Or the caller or automated voice will tell you you have outstanding bills that must be handled right away.
 You are redirected to a 900 number based overseas that can cost you $2 a minute or more.
 Bottom line: Never dial a prompt for “more information” or “shop now” from a caller, especially if it is a pre-recorded voice.
 The National Consumers League fraud prevention website recommends you can protect yourself year-round by asking your phone company to block outgoing 900 numbers from your phone.

 Online shopping: Don’t be too busy to shop on a secure website that encrypts your personal information, such as your address and credit card number.
 Online shopping can save us time and even money, but beware of sites that grab important information.
 Bottom line: look for https at the beginning of the web address (the “s” is for secure).
 Some websites use encryption only on the sign-in page, but the Federal Trade Commission advises that if any part of your session is not encrypted, the entire account could be vulnerable.
 Look for https on every page of the site you’re on, not just where you sign in.

-Charitable giving: This is the season for giving, especially to charities involving children.
+Charitable giving: We all love to be charitable, especially to charities involving children.
 But don’t allow your goodwill to get you get ripped off.
 Beware of callers claiming to represent a charity and asking for credit card information over the phone.
 I make it a policy of refusing to give to a charity that wastes donation dollars by sending me unwanted and unsolicited little bribes such as personalized return mail stickers, nickles or notepads.
 Create an annual budget that allows for charitable gifts, and stick with the organizations you can trust.
 Bottom line: Before you give, check out the charity’s rating with one of the charity rating services.
 Check out Charity Navigator and Charity Watch, both of which rate an organization based on how much of donor money actually goes to programs and how much pays for fundraising and office salaries.